Thanood/monterey/README.md

 For more instructions, please refer to [this document](https://aurelia-ui-toolkits.gitbooks.io/monterey-user-manual/content/installing_monterey.html)

+### User manual
+The user manual can be found [here](https://aurelia-ui-toolkits.gitbooks.io/monterey-user-manual/content/)

 ### Monterey technical documentation
 Please refer to [this gitbook](https://aurelia-ui-toolkits.gitbooks.io/monterey-technical-documentation/content/) for the technical documentation of Monterey, where [this chapter](https://aurelia-ui-toolkits.gitbooks.io/monterey-technical-documentation/content/cloning_and_running.html) explains how to set up Monterey for development.